 Abstract: The Bighorn Mountains region of north-central Wyoming encompasses about 6,800 square miles (Wyoming latilongs 4 and 5), and has an altitudinal range of about 10,000 feet.
 At least 327 bird species have been reliably reported from the region, and regional breeding has been confirmed for 190 species.
 The regional geology, biogeography and vegetational ecology are described, and species descriptions include relative abundance, breeding status by latilong, and occurrence records for rare species.
 Many regional birding locations are also described, and tabular results of recent breeding bird surveys and seasonal counts are presented.
 With 52 drawings, 7 maps, 4 tables, and 72 literature citations.
 Zea E-Books & Univ. of Nebraska Digital Commons at http://goo.gl/6X6Plv.

 Common Birds of The Brinton Museum and Bighorn Mountains Foothills

 By Jacqueline L. Canterbury and Paul A. Johnsgard, 2015, 67 pp.

-To purchase the book go to The Brinton Museum or at Lulu.com please click here
+To purchase this book go to The Brinton Museum store or shop online at Lulu.com.

 Wyoming’s Ucross Ranch: Its Birds, History, and Natural Environment